"Hamilton", American History, and the Importance of Heroes

 It is, as Alexander Hamilton reflects, “a place where even orphan immigrants can leave their fingerprints.”

-In this country, anyone can take part in the American dream even if they look nothing like the nation’s founders.
+In this country, anyone can take part in the American dream and share in the American experience even if they look nothing like the nation’s founders.
 This, I would argue, is a beautiful thing!

 So what does unite America and hold Americans together through tough times?
 What makes America an incredible nation, even with its flaws, and why do so many people long to make this country their home?